CMDI

 Your responses show multiple functional airway patterns interacting at once — the kind of overlap that confuses standard care and leaves people stuck for years.

-What you've been feeling is real, and it has a name.
+What you've been feeling is real, and it has a pattern.

 Your responses strongly indicate functional airway instability.
 If you've been told you're "fine," or that this is just stress, anxiety, or aging — your results say something different.